Gr\"obner strata in the Hilbert scheme of points: Changing the charts

 For this we denote by

 the canonical morphism.
-As $\Hi^{\prime\,\delta}_{S/k}=\Hi^{\delta}_{S/k}$, and therefore $\Hi^{\prime\,\delta,0}_{S/k}$ is an open subscheme of $\Hi^{r,0}_{S/k}$, it follows that $\pi^{-1}(\Hi^{\delta,0}_{S/k})=(\mathbb{A}^n_{k})^r-\Lambda-A$ for some closed $A\subset(\mathbb{A}^n_{k})^r$.
+As $\Hi^{\prec\Delta}_{S/k}=\Hi^{\Delta}_{S/k}$, and therefore $\Hi^{\prec\Delta,0}_{S/k}$ is an open subscheme of $\Hi^{d,0}_{S/k}$, it follows that $\pi^{-1}(\Hi^{\Delta,0}_{S/k})=(\mathbb{A}^n_{k})^d-\Lambda-A$ for some closed $A\subset(\mathbb{A}^n_{k})^d$.
 (In fact, $A$ is the scheme associated to the ideal $(x_{n}^{i}-x_{n}^{j};i\neq j)$, but we will not need that here.)
-Remember that we have to show that for all open $U\subset\Hi^{r,0}_{S/k}$ such that $\eta\in U$, we have $U\cap\Hi^{\prime\,\delta,0}_{S/k}\neq\emptyset$.
+Remember that we have to show that for all open $U\subset\Hi^{d,0}_{S/k}$ such that $\xi\in U$, we have $U\cap\Hi^{\prec\Delta,0}_{S/k}\neq\emptyset$.
 Let $\eta$ be an element of $\pi^{-1}(\xi)$.
 (The choice of $\eta$ corresponds to the choice of a labeling of the elements of $E$.)
-It clearly suffices to show that for all open $V\subset(\mathbb{A}^n_{k})^r-\Lambda$ such that $\eta\in V$, we have $V\cap((\mathbb{A}^n_{k})^r-\Lambda-A)\neq\emptyset$.
-Upon writing $V=(\mathbb{A}^n_{k})^r-\Lambda-A^\prime$, for some closed $A^\prime\subset(\mathbb{A}^n_{k})^r$, it follows that $V\cap((\mathbb{A}^n_{k})^r-\Lambda-A)=(\mathbb{A}^n_{k})^r-\Lambda-A-A^\prime$.
-That intersection is empty if, and only if, $\Lambda\cup A\cup A^\prime=(\mathbb{A}^n_{k})^r$.
-But this is impossible as all three summands are closed subschemes of $(\mathbb{A}^n_{k})^r$ and strictly smaller than the ambient scheme.
+It clearly suffices to show that for all open $V\subset(\mathbb{A}^n_{k})^d-\Lambda$ such that $\eta\in V$, we have $V\cap((\mathbb{A}^n_{k})^d-\Lambda-A)\neq\emptyset$.
+Upon writing $V=(\mathbb{A}^n_{k})^d-\Lambda-A^\prime$, for some closed $A^\prime\subset(\mathbb{A}^n_{k})^d$, it follows that $V\cap((\mathbb{A}^n_{k})^d-\Lambda-A)=(\mathbb{A}^n_{k})^d-\Lambda-A-A^\prime$.
+That intersection is empty if, and only if, $\Lambda\cup A\cup A^\prime=(\mathbb{A}^n_{k})^d$.
+But this is impossible as all three summands are closed subschemes of $(\mathbb{A}^n_{k})^d$ and strictly smaller than the ambient scheme.

-Now that \eqref{max} is proved, we conclude as follows: If the decomposition in question was a stratification, \eqref{max} would say that $\mathcal{S}(\delta)=\mathcal{S}$.
-Moreover, each $\Hi^{\prime\,\epsilon}_{S/k}$, being a subscheme of the closure of $\Hi^{\prime\,\delta}_{S/k}$, would have a dimension smaller than $rn$.
+Now that \eqref{max} is proved, we conclude as follows: If the decomposition in question was a stratification, \eqref{max} would say that $\mathcal{S}(\Delta)=\mathcal{S}$.
+Moreover, each $\Hi^{\prec\Pi}_{S/k}$, being a subscheme of the closure of $\Hi^{\prec\Delta}_{S/k}$, would have a dimension at most $dn$.
 Therefore by Theorem \ref{coprod} and \eqref{closure}, the dimension of

-would be $rn$.
-But from \cite{velasco}, we know that as $n\geq3$, $r\geq8$, the dimension of $\Hi^r_{S/k}$ is strictly larger than $rn$, a contradiction. \end{proof}
+would be $dn$.
+This proves the first assertion of the proposition.
+As for the second assertion, we know from (1) of \cite{iarrobino} that $\dim\Hi^d_{S/k}>dn$ if $n=3$ and $d\geq102$ or $n=4$ and $d\geq25$. \end{proof}

+The last proposition raises some interesting questions.
+The {\it good component} $\mathscr{G}^d_{S/k}$ of $\Hi^{d}_{S/k}$ is the schematic closure of the subscheme $\Hi^{d,0}_{S/k}$.
+(As for the construction of $\mathscr{G}^d_{S/k}$, see \cite{ekedahlskjelnes} or \cite{rydhskjelnes}.)
+In particular, $\mathscr{G}^d_{S/k}$ is of dimension $dn$, thus the argument we used in the last proof does not work if we replace the full Hilbert scheme by the good component.